lucasporter/Watchtower/MIGRATION_GUIDE.md

 ### 1. Database Migration

-First, you need to create the new database tables:
+First, I need to create the new database tables:

 ```bash
 cd backend